Ev01/PlatformerController2D/README.md

 1. Add platformer_controller.gd to your project
 2. Type `extends PlatformerController2D` to the top of your script
-3. Add these input mappings in your project settings
+3. Add these input mappings in your project settings (or you can change the input variables in the inspector)
     - "move_left"
     - "move_right"
     - "jump"